Sikh art

+Sikh artwork and artefacts from different periods and styles.

 Sikh art, also known as the Sikh School, is the artwork created by or associated with Sikhs and Sikhism.
 Sikh artwork exists in many forms, such as miniature, oil, and watercolour paintings, murals, and wood carvings.
 The first Sikh artists were influenced by the Pahari and Mughal schools, however the ushering in of European influences during the colonial-age would transform Sikh art by adopting Western methods and tastes for artwork.
+Today, Sikh art exists in varying forms and styles, being influenced by the digital age and Internet.

+Definition

+B. N. Goswamy defines Sikh art as "art made for Sikhs and by Sikhs".
+W. H. McLeod defines it more broadly as works made in areas under Sikh-rule, those with distinctly Sikh iconography, and those in a style identical to pieces made by Sikh artists or with Sikh iconography.
+Owing to Sikh artwork's late development, it inherited much from the pre-existing Mughal and Rajput (Pahari and Rajasthani) schools.

 Terminology and categories

 In 19th century Punjab, there were two main types of artists: musawirs and naqqashas.
 They worked independently of one another and focused on different spheres, with their styles, materials, and techniques differing from one another.
+The traditional term rasa describes the specific emotions evoked by an artwork, known as an aesthetic object or experience.

 Musawirs

 The Musawirs were painters who drew animated objects.
 Some artists who specialized in this field were Kishan Singh and Chajju, Imam Bakhsh, and Mohammad Bakhsh.
 The musawir artists relied on their own memory to reproduce an artistic depiction of someone.
 One method they used was going out into the bazaars to observe people and then returning to their studio to paint the people they witnessed using their recollection.
 Their works would be sold to patrons, displayed within havelis or religious sites, or be gifted to nobles and rulers as momentos.
 Some of the figuratives depicted by them include Sikh nobility, saints, or commonfolk.